This is work in progress. Mechanisms and values are susceptible to change.

-In addition to running a Terra Network node, validators should develop monitoring, alerting and management solutions.
+In addition to running a Terra Core node, validators should develop monitoring, alerting and management solutions.

-Columbus mainnet has the capacity for very high throughput relative to chains like Ethereum or Bitcoin.
+Columbus-3 Mainnet has the capacity for very high throughput compared to chains like Ethereum or Bitcoin.

-We recommend that the data center nodes only connect to trusted full-nodes in the cloud or other validators that know each other socially.
+As such, we recommend that the data center nodes only connect to trusted full nodes in the cloud or other validators that know each other socially.
 This relieves the data center node from the burden of mitigating denial-of-service attacks.

 A successful validator operation will require the efforts of multiple highly skilled individuals and continuous operational attention.
 This will be considerably more involved than running a bitcoin miner for instance.

 Validators should expect to run an HSM that supports ed25519 keys.
 Here are potential options:

 - Ledger BOLOS SGX enclave

 The Terra team does not recommend one solution above the other.
 The community is encouraged to bolster the effort to improve HSMs and the security of key management.

 What can validators expect in terms of operations?

 Running effective operation is the key to avoiding unexpectedly unbonding or being slashed.
 This includes being able to respond to attacks, outages, as well as to maintain security and isolation in your data center.